ComicAddict/Polyphonic_FPGA_Synthesizer/README.md

   - You still need an audio output device

 If you don't have any FPGA device:
   - Well, sorry.
 Have nice day.
-You can implement this design in other devices as well.

 For further reading about audio synthesis and effects: https://pdfs.semanticscholar.org/f90b/fdf17612af1d77208f7b3514d2843ec0a82f.pdf